-Care management programs increase patient satisfaction and improve outcomes, while reducing costs to the health care system through avoidance of unnecessary hospital and emergency department utilization.
-Examples of care management activities and services include:
+Care management refers to activities you and your team perform with a goal of facilitating coordinated patient care across the health care system.
+These activities increase patient satisfaction and improve outcomes while reducing costs to the health care system by avoiding unnecessary hospital and emergency department utilization.
+Components of care management include:

-Identifying a patient's health risk category is the first step toward planning, developing, and implementing a personalized care plan by the care team, in collaboration with the patient.
-For some, the plan may address a need for more robust care coordination with other providers, intensive care management, or collaboration with community resources.
+In this approach, your practice first assigns a health risk status to a patient, and then care team members collaborate with the patient to plan, develop, and implement an individualized care plan.
+For some, the plan may address a need for more robust care coordination with other health care professionals, intensive care management, or collaboration with community resources.

-In a practice panel of 1,000 patients, there will likely be close to 200 patients (20%) who could benefit from an increased level of support.
-This 20% of the population accounts for 80% of the total health care spending in the United States, with the very highest medical costs concentrated in the top 1% (via the Commonwealth Fund Issue Brief, May 2011(www.commonwealthfund.org).)
+In a practice panel of 1,000 patients, there will likely be about 200 patients who could benefit from an increased level of support.
+According to The Commonwealth Fund, this 20% of the population accounts for 80% of the total health care spending in the United States, with the very highest medical costs concentrated in the top 1%.

 Efforts to implement RSCM have the added benefit of preparing a practice to respond to payment reform.
 With VBP tied to performance on quality, cost, and utilization, practices must understand which patients they are responsible for managing.
 RSCM allows the practice to focus valuable time, resources, and effort on patients most likely to benefit from increased support and care management.
 Learn more about how risk stratification ties to VBP in the FPM supplement “Keys to High-quality, Low-cost Care: Empanelment, Attribution, and Risk Stratification.”

 Historical and real-time data, combined with a risk-stratification process and insights from your care team, will help you determine how to be most effective preventing emergency department visits and hospitalizations.